matter-labs/era-contracts/docs/gateway/gateway.md

 ### Bridgehub now has chainId → address mapping

 Before, Bridgehub contained a mapping from `chainId => stateTransitionManager`.
-The further resolution of the mapping should happen at the STM level.
+The further resolution of the mapping should happen at the CTM level.
 For more intuitive management of the chains, a new mapping `chainId => hyperchainAddress` was added.
 This is considered more intuitive since “bridgehub is the owner of all the chains” mentality is more applicable with this new design.

-The upside of the previous approach was potentially easier migration within the same STM.
+The upside of the previous approach was potentially easier migration within the same CTM.
 However, in the end it was decided that the new approach is better.

 #### Migration

 This new mapping will have to be filled up after upgrading the bridgehub.
 It is done by repeatedly calling the `setLegacyChainAddress` for each of the deployed chains.
 It is assumed that their number is relatively low.
 Also, this function is permissionless and so can be called by anyone after the upgrade is complete.
-This function will call the old STM and ask for the implementation of the chainId.
+This function will call the old CTM and ask for the implementation of the chainId.

 Until the migration is done, all transactions with the old chains will not be working, but it is a short period of time.